Avaq/jQuery-Postpone/README.markdown

-# jQuery Postpone (version 1.1.0 beta)
+# jQuery Postpone (version 1.1.0 stable)

 jQuery Postpone is an API extension for <code>jQuery.Deferred</code> that allows you to use the deferred mechanism in combination with <code>setTimeout</code> and
 <code>setInterval</code>.

 ## Introduction

 Wether you want a prettier way of writing timeouts in javascript, or advanced timing events; jQuery.postpone is something for you!
 It adds three methods to jQuery (`jQuery.after`, `jQuery.every` and `jQuery.recur`) which can be used to set a timeout with a deferred object handling its callbacks.

 ## Methods